 Greylock posted a warning about the scam on its website and Facebook page Tuesday afternoon.

 Credit and debit card scams have become something of a routine, Bissell said, and this hoax seems largely to mirror previous ones, although in this case calls are coming in from a variety of different numbers, rather than just a handful.
-Some numbers were apparently illegally co-opted from legitimate businesses, including one real
+Some numbers were apparently illegally co-opted from legitimate businesses, including one real estate agency in Springfield.

 The use of multiple telephone numbers could extend the duration of the scam, Bissell said, since the source could be more difficult to disconnect.